vuestorefront/vue-storefront/packages/core/docs/community/sponsorship-program.md

 -  must be active in the Vue Storefront Discord server;
 - The developer must be active in the Vue Storefront or Vue ecosystem, creating issues, PRs, or helping the development in one of these projects;
-- The developer cannot be part of the Vue Storefront team, or doing any paid work for Vue Storefront;
+- cannot be part of the Vue Storefront team or do any paid work for Vue Storefront;

 After this initial validation, the Open-Source team of Vue Storefront will analyze your appliance form and give you feedback on the application.